Zwei Studierende mit Büchern

 Structure of the study programme

-The four-semester standard period of study of the Master's programme "Democracy and Economics" comprises a three-semester study phase (90 LP/ECTS) and one semester for writing the Master's thesis (30 LP/ECTS).
+The four-semester standard period of study for the master's programme "Democracy and Economy" comprises a three-semester study phase (90 LP/ECTS) and one semester for the master's thesis (30 LP/ECTS).
 The Master's programme can only be started in the winter semester.

 • disciplinary core modules,